WeibelLab/hxi-website/content/faq/join-us/index.md

 Sometimes we do have Postdoctoral Positions that opens to join existing research project, and we advertise these widely.
 So keep an eye out for emails on international mailing lists such as the ones on the [SIGCHI Listserv](https://sigchi.org/operations/listserv/) for opportunities as Postdoctoral Researcher for specific projects.

-In case there is a research fit, but no current funding, please research possible funding avenues (including at the UC, UC San Diego, CSE, and DesignLab levels), make a list and consider deadlines, and then [get in contact with Prof. Weibel](/faq/contact).
+In case there is a research fit, but no current funding, please research possible funding avenues (including at the UC, UC San Diego, CSE, and Design Lab levels), make a list and consider deadlines, and then [get in contact with Prof. Weibel](/faq/contact).
 Typically we are happy to help with writing Postdoctoral Fellowship proposals, or help with funding to the extent that this is feasible.

 If you are an international scholar, the [UCSD's office of Postdoctoral Affairs](https://postdoc.ucsd.edu/) will assist you in securing a visa and any other sponsoring documentation to enter the US, however keep in mind that this will take time, so please consider that time in your timeline.